kjappelbaum/mofdscribe/docs/source/getting_started.rst

         qmof_electronic = QMOFElectronic() # will use no labels and the latest version of the dataset

 Upon first use this will download the datasets into a folder `~/.data/mofdscribe` in your home directory.
+In case of corruption or problems you hence can also try removing the subfolders.
+The package should automatically download the missing files.
 Note that the currently implemented datasets are loaded completely into memory.
 On modern machines this should not be a problem, but it might be if you are resource constrained.

 :class:`MOFStructureDataSet` can be iterated over to get the structures and their labels: